New work 2025:

 *Satellite events*:

-Thursday 1st May: Hosted by Fife Writes, RS will give an informal talk on creative project design and management.
+Thursday 1st May: Hosted by Fife Writes, RS gave an informal talk on creative project design and management.
 6.30pm-8.30pm St John's Church, Cupar.
-Free to members of Fife Writes, or £5: https://www.tickettailor.com/events/fifewrites/1654600
+Free to members of Fife Writes, or £5.

 Saturday 28th June: Platform Poetry (Tayport, Fife).
 2-4pm.
-RS will read preview extracts from Maiden Mother Mage alongside other new work.
-Also reading, novelist Victoria MacKenzie.
+RS read preview extracts from Maiden Mother Mage alongside other new work.
+Novelist Victoria MacKenzie also read.
 Info here.

 WORKSHOPS: Accompanying the project is a community workshop strand, supported by and delivered with Historic Environment Scotland.
-'Thaney's Haven: stories of refuge and recovery' sees RS working with women's groups in East Lothian, Fife and Glasgow through the early part of 2025.
-Their work will explore issues of identity in transition over time and personal experience, and will be on display at both venues (Culross & Glasgow) during the performances of Maiden Mother Mage
+'Thaney's Haven: our journeys, our stories, ourselves' saw RS working with women's groups in East Lothian, Fife and Glasgow through the early part of 2025.
+Their work explores issues of identity in transition over time and personal experience, and is on display at both venues (Culross & Glasgow) during performances of Maiden Mother Mage.